bacontime/blog-mirror/nature/clades.md

 What's a shrew?
 [True shrews](https://www.youtube.com/watch?v=aFBp-iNTwBc) are a clade, closely related to hedgehogs.
 But there are also [tree shrews](https://www.youtube.com/watch?v=yt2ckFI2xwc) and [elephant shrews](https://www.youtube.com/watch?v=rvemPyOJZEY).
-Tree shrews are now know to be more closely related to primates, and elephants shrews are known to be more closely related to elephants than they are to true shrews (that's not a joke).
+All three of these creatures were once thought to be closely related, but tree shrews are now know to be more closely related to primates, and elephants shrews are known to be more closely related to elephants than they are to true shrews (that's not a joke).

 The smallest clade that includes all of these shrews is *Placentalia*, encompassing all of the placental mammals - sheep, whales, elephants, you, your dog...